0x90nz/microboot/README.md

  2. Second stage loader
  3. User program

+The second stage loader and user program are linked together into one binary file at compile time.
+To use this as a more general bootloader, this functionality would need to be separated out further.

 ### First Stage Loader

 The first stage loader is implemented in `nasm` as it better supports the 16bit